NVIDIA/NVFlare/docs/release_notes/flare_240.rst

       # send model back to NVFlare
       flare.send(output_model)

-For more in-depth information on the Client API, refer to the :ref:`client_api` documentation and `examples <https://github.com/NVIDIA/NVFlare/tree/main/examples/hello-world/ml-to-fl>`_.
+For more in-depth information on the Client API, refer to the :ref:`client_api` documentation and :github_nvflare_link:`examples <examples/hello-world/ml-to-fl>`.

 The 3rd-Party Integration Pattern
 ---------------------------------